vivyanliew/is4228/README.md

 ## Problem Statement

 Beginner traders are widely exposed to technical indicators through online content but lack structured tools to validate whether a strategy is robust or simply curve-fitted to historical data.
 Existing solutions are either too simplistic (charting tools with no backtesting rigor) or too inaccessible (institutional-grade platforms requiring programming expertise).
-Strategy Lab bridges this gap by embedding methodological best practices — out-of-sample validation, overfitting scoring, benchmark comparison — into an accessible, no-code interface.
+Strategy Lab bridges this gap by embedding methodological best practices like out-of-sample validation, overfitting scoring, benchmark comparison into an accessible, no-code interface.

 ---